Finally leaving the closet, I go to the garage and take out my new bike for its maiden ride.

 “Here comes Coach.
 No talking allowed.”

 Coach Earl has everyone swimming nonstop.
 He quickly introduces me and assigns me to a middle lane.
 Most of the kids are ten to twelve.
 They’re all good swimmers.
 We do a series of repeats – ten 100 yard sprints on a two-minute start; the faster you swim the more rest you get.
 Then a 400 yard individual medley, 100 yards of each stroke (fly, back, breast, free).
 Then we do eight 100s, this time breaststroke on the same two-minute interval, followed by a 500 free, six 100s – backstroke, followed by a 200 Individual Medley (IM), and finally 4 100s – butterfly.
-I’m dying before we’re half done.
+I’m dying before we are half done.
 No one is complaining.
-After the second 100 fly I can’t finish in two minutes and have to keep swimming continuously.
-The five other kids in my lane swim by me like I’m not there.
+After the second 100 fly I cannot finish in two minutes and have to keep swimming continuously.
+The five other kids in my lane swim by me like I am not there.
 Coach finally says we were done, except for a warm-down 500.
-The others are out before I finish 300.
-By the time I’m done, everyone is gone.
+The others are done and out before I finish 300.
+By the time I am finished, everyone is gone.
 Except for Coach.

 “That’s the slowest 500 ever; a new team record.”